jaikechen/ReactInAsp.netCore.MvcPage/README.md

 When a user selects a country, the react script set the selected country id to the input when index.cshtml is submitted, the asp.net controller received the selected country id

-# asp.net core mvc project
+# Add Browser Link to asp.net core mvc project

 You can use BrowserLink to refresh the browser every time you save a cshtml, html, or js file https://docs.microsoft.com/en-us/aspnet/core/client-side/using-browserlink?view=aspnetcore-3.1